krateoplatformops/oasgen-provider/README.md

 The fields within the status are derived from two sources in your `RestDefinition`:

 - `identifiers`: Fields used to uniquely identify the resource with a `findby` action.
 - `additionalStatusFields`: Any other fields you wish to expose in the status.
-So also technical identifiers like `id`, `uuid`, etc. can be added here.
+So also technical identifiers like `id`, `uuid`, etc. can be added here and can be used in the `get` action.

-To ensure type safety, the provider inspects the response schema of the `get` (or `findby` as a fallback) action in your OpenAPI specification.
+To ensure type safety, the `oasgen-provider` inspects the response schema of the `get` (or `findby` as a fallback) action in your OpenAPI specification.
 It uses the types defined in the OAS to generate the corresponding fields in the CRD's status schema.

 #### String Fallback Mechanism in Status Fields